zalando/engineering-principles/README.md

 # Zalando's Engineering and Architecture Principles

+**This repository is deprecated.
+The below principles were introduced in 2015 and no longer reflect the current reality (2020) in all aspects.
+To learn more about our current practices, please follow our Engineering Blog on https://engineering.zalando.com/ **

 #### The Principles, Briefly

 As part of [Radical Agility](https://jobs.zalando.com/tech/blog/so-youve-heard-about-radical-agility...-video/), implemented by Zalando's technology team in March 2015, we have adopted this set of principles for tech and architecture: